Racism-Turanism trials: Torture

 The defendants were tortured before the trials began.
-Torture included hitting, foot whipping, confining defendants to dirty underground cells, closing defendants to coffin-like cells while lighting 3 lamps (each had the power of 500 candles).
+The torture included hitting, foot whipping, confining defendants to dirty underground cells, and closing defendants to illuminated coffin-like cells.
 Zeki Velidi Togan was forced to starve for two days, Nejdet Sançar was held in a cell with no windows or holes for 22 days, Nihal Atsız was held in a dirty underground cell for 7 days.
 Many defendants, including Reha Oğuz Türkkan, Alparslan Türkeş, Hamza Sadi Özbek, Orhan Şaik Gökyay and others, were closed to coffin-like cells (tabutluk).
 While Fehiman Altan and the judge were discussing the torture, the general notice responded "We brought them not as guests; but as traitors, murderers, villains who want to overthrow the government.
 We wouldn't place them in the Pera Palace Hotel.
 We would suspect about spying and everything if necessary.
 They didn't show up here as a presidential candidate.
 So they would pass everything and any kind of persecution against them was permissible."